 To do the satin stitching along the edges of the applique pieces – Use a foot with enough space underneath to allow the dense satin stitching to pass under the foot easily.
 Stitch the close zig zag stitch all along the edge of the applique piece.
 Ensure that the fabric edges are not peeking out.
-If yes go back and be thorough.
+If yes, go back and be thorough.

 Cut away the tear away stabilizer from the back after all stitching is done.
 You can make a small tear to take the paper away.

-This method is also called needle turn applique when doing by hand.
+This method is also called needle turn applique when done by hand.

 Fold the seam allowance to the wrong side.
-You should use a sharp scissors to clip seam allowances every often so that it curves nicely where it should.
+You should use sharp scissors to clip seam allowances every often so that it curves nicely where it should.
 You can use a cardboard template in the shape of the design to do this so that you will get a neat edge.
-Hand baste this folded edge in place.
-Do the applique by machine or by hand
+Hand-baste this folded edge in place.
+Do the applique by machine or by hand.

-First the design is traced onto the paper side of a freezer paper.
+First, the design is traced onto the paper side of a freezer paper.
 Cut out the shape.
-(Freezer paper has a paper layer on one side and on the other side a plastic layer.
-The design is drawn onto the paper side; this plastic layer – which is shiny- will adhere to fabric if you iron it on to it.
+(Freezer paper has a paper layer on one side and, on the other side, a plastic layer.
+The design is drawn onto the paper side; this plastic layer – which is shiny- will adhere to the fabric if you iron it onto it.
 After you have used it, it is easily removable from the fabric.
-Just peel it off)
+Just peel it off).

 Use an invisible hand stitch ( slip stitch) or zig zag stitching to attach the applique.

-Near the end of the stiching you can pause and pull off the freezer paper from inside the applique piece and continue stitching.
-If you donot want to pause you can continue stitching.
-To remove the freezer paper you will have to make a small hole in the back of the applique though after the stitching is done, though.
-Remove the basting thread
+Near the end of the stitching, you can pause and pull off the freezer paper from inside the applique piece and continue stitching.
+If you do not want to pause, you can continue stitching.
+To remove the freezer paper, you will have to make a small hole in the back of the applique though after the stitching is done, though.
+Remove the basting thread.